Leicester City - Sheffield United: How to watch, start time, stream link, odds

 Leicester City’s injury list remains long, as Harvey Barnes, Dennis Praet, Cengiz Under, James Justin, James Maddison, and Wes Morgan all out for Saturday, while Ayoze Perez and Jonny Evans are question marks.

-Blades have been missing some key pieces for some time, with Sander Berge, John Egan, and Chris Basham all missing from action.
+Blades have been missing some key pieces for some time, with Sander Berge and John Egan all missing from action.
 Phil Jagielka will return from a red card suspension, while Jack Robinson, Jack O’Connell, and Jack Rodwell remain out of the lineup.

+Here's how the Foxes will line up this afternoon 🔵#LeiShu team news, brought to you by @eToro 📋

 Odds and ends (full odds provided by our partner, PointsBet)